elquespera/flights-api/README.md

 ### Frontend

   [React Javascript Library v18.2](https://reactjs.org/) is used for the frontend.
 Routes are implemented with [ReactRouter v6](https://reactrouter.com/).
 [Vite](https://vitejs.dev/) is used as a fast and comprehensive alternative for React development envinronment.
+[Sass preprocessor](https://sass-lang.com/) is used for CSS.
+Airport position and nearby airports are shown with custom markers and labels with [Google Maps API](https://developers.google.com/maps).